MrRedPandabaer/hhsearch-python/README.md

 ------
 # Wrapper -  Jupyter Notebook
-For this whole module a wrapper with an UI has been created as [Jupyter Notebook]([https://jupyter.org/](https://jupyter.org/)).
+For this whole module, a wrapper with a UI has been created as [Jupyter Notebook]([https://jupyter.org/](https://jupyter.org/)).
 You just need to open the Jupyter Notebook in this repo with Jupyter, have your `.hhm` and `.hhs` files in subfolders somewhere in the same folder and install the module with `pip install hhsearch-python`.
-The whole notebook itself is pretty self explanatory and gives you almost all options of the functions in this module as a nice UI.
+The whole notebook itself is pretty self-explanatory and gives you almost all the options of the functions in this module as a nice UI.
 ### Recommended if you like automation and simplicity through UI usage.

 ------
 # Functionalities
 ## Broad information about Query & Hit

 There are a small handful of functions within this package which can be used to generate a decent organized (visualized) output.
-However, for this all to work properly, you need to have all the needed `.hhm` as well as all `.hhs` files somewhere located in your current working directonary.
+However, for this all to work properly, you need to have all the needed `.hhm` as well as all `.hhs` files somewhere located in your current working directory.

 ```python
 # lets first import all our functions from the module.